-Also, ensure that the expectations for the job are clearly outlined and that any urgent or priority information for projects and roles have been well-defined.
+Also, ensure that the expectations for the job are clearly outlined.
+It is also important to specify any urgent or priority information for projects and roles are been well-defined.
 This is a good guideline for all applicants, veteran and non-veteran alike.

 Encourage and Promote Career Development & Advancement